What Is Agile Methodology in Project Management?

 From the outset, you need to spend time clearly defining your project goals and scope.
 This will prevent unexpected setbacks and allow you to break down each portion of the project into manageable sprints (if you’re using Scrum).

 You might also draw up a product backlog during the planning phase, which is most common in software development projects.
-The product backlog allows you to assign a priority level to your tasks so everyone on the team knows what they should focus on.
+The product backlog allows you to assign a priority level to your tasks, so everyone on the team knows what they should focus on.

 [Continue reading after the animation]